thecog19/airplanes/README.md

+This app is live on heroku here: https://airplane-controller.herokuapp.com/

+Because of Heroku's hosting limitations it may take up to 30 seconds to display after accessing the link.

 ## Problem:

 A software subsystem of an air-traffic control system is defined to manage a queue of aircraft(AC) in an airport.
 The aircraft queue is managed by a process which responds to three types of requests: